California lawmakers pass bill to erase old pot convictions

 - For crew of 2,100-passenger cruise ship, frenetic 'turnaround day' in Seattle starts and ends the journey

+The state DOJ estimates that almost 220,000 cases are eligible for erasure or reduction.
+The DOJ has until July 1, 2019, to compile the list of eligible cases and forward it to the appropriate district attorney’s office.

+Prosecutors then have until Jul 1, 2020, to decide which cases on the DOJ list they want to challenge.

-Most district attorneys have said they don’t have the resources to review past convictions to identify eligible cases.
+Since passage of Proposition 64, most California district attorneys have said they didn’t have the resources to review their records to identify eligible cases.

+San Francisco County District Attorney George Gascon is one of a few prosecutors who did that review and found 3,000 misdemeanor convictions eligible for erasure dating to 1975 is still review nearly 5,000 more felony cases for possible resentencing.

+The bill was introduced by Democratic Assemblyman Rob Bonta, who represents parts of Oakland, California, and passed the lower house earlier this year.